nherbaut/nherbaut.github.io/_research/humanities.md

 ## Legal Aspects of Blockchain

-Thanks to my participation in Bordeaux's Digital Convergence Colloquia, I was able to meet legal researchers, including, with whom I worked on the legal aspects of smart contracts (1 publication\footnote{\url{https://nextnet.top/files/bbt.pdf}} in a national BBCT conference).
+Thanks to my participation in Bordeaux's Digital Convergence Colloquia, I was able to meet legal researchers, including, with whom I worked on the legal aspects of [smart contracts](https://nextnet.top/files/bbt.pdf).

 ## Competition disturbance by Artificial Intelligence